Employment income: household expenses: how much can be reimbursed

 To help employers, from 6 April 2012 you can agree to a payment of £4 per week or £18 per month for monthly paid employees to an employee working regularly at home without the employer having to justify the amount paid.
 If the £4 guideline rate is paid the employee does not have to keep any records to demonstrate the additional expenditure.
 We would expect that £4 per week would be sufficient for most cases, particularly where the additional costs are only for heating and lighting the work area.

 For tax years 2008 to 2009 to 2011 to 2012, the guideline rate was £3 per week, and for tax years 2003 to 2004 to 2007 to 2008, the guideline rate was £2 per week.

 The £4 per week guideline rate (£3 per week before 6 April 2012, and £2 per week before 6 April 2008) is not a maximum.
 Greater amounts can be paid where the employer provides evidence to justify them.
 There are 2 ways to do this.

 The employer can agree with you in advance on a scale rate payment (see EIM05200) that is calculated to do no more than reimburse the average additional costs that employees meet while working at home.
 It may be useful to agree that the scale rate payment can be increased annually in line with inflation.

 The example in EIM01478 shows how a scale rate payment might be calculated.
 If the employer has agreed a scale rate payment based on records of costs kept by employees it is not necessary for employees to keep subsequent evidence of costs incurred.

-Alternatively, an employer may prefer to reimburse the actual additional costs incurred by each employee.
-In such cases we would expect the employer to keep records to show how the payments have been computed.
-In turn this will depend on evidence retained by the employee about the amount of additional costs.
+Or, an employer may prefer to reimburse the actual additional costs incurred by each employee.
+In such cases, we would expect the employer to keep records to show how the payments have been computed.
+In turn, this will depend on evidence retained by the employee about the amount of additional costs.